How do you provide context to an ancient object? How do you show how the artist actually created it 1000nds of years ago?

 Science: Researchers used sophisticated surface scanning techniques to study its surface.
 Finding micro-fragments of paint, they were able to determine the original colors used.

-How do you tell the color story of this relief?
+How can you tell the color story of this relief to the general public?

-MRI scans of an Egyptian mummy revealed what's inside the mummy without having to open it.
-Nowadays it is considered unethical and to cut a mummy open to study its remains.
+Science: MRI scans of an Egyptian mummy revealed what's inside the mummy without having to open it.

-With the proper respect the public is made aware of the actual "human inside".
+In a respectful manner you can make the public aware of the actual "human inside".